Justification and righteousness

 Say you got issued a violation for reckless driving in your area, and you must appear in court.
 You humbly confess your wrongdoing while testifying in court.
 The judge is merciful and decides to forgive you from the penalty of your transgression.
 By this, you are justified, which is that you got acquitted of all charges from breaking the law.
 However, you will now have the expectation to keep the law, or else you will not be forgiven and will suffer the penalties for your willful lawlessness.
 The judge is holding a new standard to you that you must not willfully transgress the law but keep it and be righteous.

 This scenario is comparable to those in Christ, who have all fallen short of God’s glory before coming to the knowledge of the truth (Romans 3:23).
-Jesus, who lived a perfect and sinless life, stands in your spot before Himself to justify and acquit you from all charges as a result of transgressing God’s law in your past life.
-Because of God’s mercy and forgiveness, you are expected to not willfully break His law, else Christ can’t stand in your spot to acquit you from your unrighteousness (Hebrews 10:26).
-When you do fall short of God’s will after coming to faith, you must still confess your sins so that you can continue to walk with Christ (Proverbs 28:13, 1 John 1:9).
+Jesus, who lived a sinless life, stands in your spot before Himself to justify and acquit you from all charges as a result of transgressing God’s law in your past life (John 5:22).
+Because of God’s mercy and forgiveness, you are now expected to not willfully break His law, else Christ can’t stand in your spot to acquit you from your unrighteousness (Hebrews 10:26).
+When you do fall short of God’s will, you must still confess your sins so that you can continue to walk with Him (Proverbs 28:13, 1 John 1:9).